Global Compression Commander: Plug-and-Play Inference Acceleration for High-Resolution Large Vision-Language Models: Experiments

 \subsection{Main Results}

-\textbf{Image Understanding.} Table~\ref{tab:main_results_7B} compares GlobalCom$^2$ with existing methods with LLaVA-NeXT, which demonstrates its three key advantages: \textbf{(i) Superior performance:} GlobalCom$^2$ consistently outperforms all baselines, being the only method that maintains \textbf{>90\%} of the original performance across all retention ratios. \textbf{(ii) Extreme compression robustness:} While baseline methods suffer significant degradation at $R=10\%$, GlobalCom$^2$ maintains robust performance and achieves the best results across all benchmarks, outperforming the second-best method by \textbf{1.7\%} on average.
+\textbf{Results on LLaVA-NeXT.} Table~\ref{tab:main_results_7B} compares GlobalCom$^2$ with existing methods with LLaVA-NeXT, which demonstrates its three key advantages: \textbf{(i) Superior performance:} GlobalCom$^2$ consistently outperforms all baselines, being the only method that maintains \textbf{>90\%} of the original performance across all retention ratios. \textbf{(ii) Extreme compression robustness:} While baseline methods suffer significant degradation at $R=10\%$, GlobalCom$^2$ maintains robust performance and achieves the best results across all benchmarks, outperforming the second-best method by \textbf{1.7\%} on average.
 Notably, FastV and PDrop demonstrate severe deterioration on POPE, exhibiting clear multi-modal hallucination due to positional bias from attention-guided token selection (Figure~\ref{fig:compression_performance}). \textbf{(iii) High-resolution excellence:} GlobalCom$^2$ demonstrates exceptional performance on high-resolution benchmarks (\textit{e.g.}, VQA\textsuperscript{T}, MME, MM-Vet).
 Our ``global-to-local'' guided compression preserves both global semantics and local details, outperforming baselines that suffer from over-compression.
-Figure~\ref{fig:llava-ov} further validates GlobalCom$^2$'s effectiveness on LLaVA-OneVision, maintaining \textbf{90.5\%} of the original performance at $R=10\%$ while consuming only \textbf{35.4\%} of the original GPU memory.
-See Appendix for results on the larger HR-LVLM.

-\textbf{Video Understanding.} Table~\ref{tab:main_results_video} presents GlobalCom$^2$'s extension to video understanding with LLaVA-OneVision, demonstrating two key advantages: \textbf{(i) Superior VideoLLM performance:} GlobalCom$^2$ achieves \textbf{2.7\%} average improvement over VideoLLM-specific method DyCoke~\cite{tao2024dycoke} while using fewer vision tokens. \textbf{(ii) Advantages on long video understanding:} At $R=15\%$, GlobalCom$^2$ achieves \textbf{3.2} and \textbf{3.3} points higher than the second-best method on LongVideoBench and MLVU, demonstrating the effectiveness of our ``global-to-local'' guided compression design.
-Table~\ref{tab:qwen2_vl_video} shows GlobalCom$^2$ significantly outperforms DyCoke on Qwen2-VL, confirming its scalability.
-Additionally, FastV explicitly computes the full attention matrix in the certain layer, causing OOM issues with high token counts and limiting its practical applications.
+\textbf{Results on LLaVA-OneVision.} Figure~\ref{fig:llava-ov} further presents GlobalCom$^2$'s performance across benchmarks under varying retention ratios $R$ on LLaVA-OneVision.
+Generally, model performance correlates with $R$, with more aggressive compression leading to degradation.
+Vision-centric tasks (\textit{e.g.}, GQA, VizWiz, MME, SEED) show substantial drops with reduced visual tokens, while SQA maintains robust performance even with minimal tokens, suggesting language understanding dominates in scientific reasoning.
+Notably, GlobalCom$^2$ preserves \textbf{90.5\%} performance at $R=10\%$ while consuming only \textbf{35.4\%} of the original GPU memory, all without any training overhead, demonstrating its effective and efficient token compression.